allfed/Population-Loss-NW/README.md

 * [Ahvo et al. 2023](https://doi.org/10.1038/s43016-023-00873-z) for data on yield loss due to input shock

 ## Limitations
-* Nuclear fallout is not considered when calculating casualties.
 * The code requires quite a bit of RAM if the target country is large.
 If this is an issue, you can use the `degrade` option to degrade the resolution of the LandScan data.
 The original resolution is 30 arc-seconds, so the individual pixels are somewhat smaller than 1 km² for the regions most susceptible to nuclear war.

 ## Codebase orientation